-- Generate new public/private real estate development projects to build good affordable housing that emphasizes mixing all incomes and walks of life in the same communities.
+- Generate new public/private real estate development projects at the state level to build good affordable housing that emphasizes mixing all incomes and walks of life in the same communities.

-- Invest in our infrastructure to increase the speed of production and lower costs for businesses and citizens while stimulating the economy with good paying, blue collar jobs.
+- Invest in our infrastructure to increase the speed of production and lower transportation, energy, and utility costs for businesses and citizens while stimulating the economy with good paying, blue collar jobs.

 GUN SAFETY REFORM

 I have many avid hunters and conservatives in my family that feel very strongly about their right to own a weapon.
 Literally none of them have ever been able to kill 180 deer in a minute, nor do any of them feel it necessary.
-There is no need for any civilian in America to own an automatic weapon.
-I believe strongly that we should ban public purchase of these weapons completely.
-This country is watching the youth of our nation stand up and say we must have common sense gun reform.
+There is no need for any civilian in America to own an automatic weapon or a bump stock.
+This country is watching the youth of our nation lead a movement to stand up and say we must have common sense gun reform.
 The #neveragain movement is picking up steam.
-I strongly support my fellow millennials goals of reforming this gun laws in this country and silencing the NRA once and for all.
+I strongly support my fellow millennials goals of reforming gun laws in this state and silencing the NRA once and for all.

 Similarly Colorado ranks 40th in the nation in per pupil funding.
-The state of New York pays $20,206 per student, Colorado only pays $9,245.
+The state of New York pays $20,206 per student, while Colorado pays $9,245.
 Are our children worth $11,000 less than those in New York?
-I support raising per pupil funding to the national average of $12,261, AND mandating that number increase at the rate of inflation.
-As a child that received my entire education, Kindergarten to Senior year of college, in the state of Colorado, I am sick and tired of being under-invested in.
+I support raising per pupil funding to the national average of $12,261, AND mandating an annual increase at the rate of inflation.
+As a child that received my entire education, Kindergarten to Senior year of college, in the state of Colorado, I am sick and tired of not being a priority of this legislature.
 Nothing breeds equality like education.
 Let’s hire the right teachers, pay them what they deserve, and begin to better our communities from the bottom up.